Head into the beautiful Texas Hill Country, specifically Burnet County, and you are instantly introduced to the gorgeous Highland Lakes of Texas.

 You will find Marble Falls about 38 miles northwest of Austin, making it one of the fun and easy day trips from Austin.
 Located on the edge of Lake Marble Falls (another one of the Highland Lakes of Burnet County’s lakes), the town of Marble Falls is so much fun and definitely worth visiting.

 After eating breakfast at the Blue Bonnet Café (more on that below), Marty and I enjoyed an afternoon exploring Downtown Marble Falls.
-The downtown area consists of several charming boutique shops, a winery, art galleries, and restaurants.
+The downtown area has several charming boutique shops, a winery, art galleries, and restaurants.
 Here are a few of our favorites:

 Upon entering, Fiesta immediately puts a smile on my face.
 I love their play on rustic décor and their fun, colorful wine labels that line the walls.